Axion dark matter from extended misalignment with a constant-$\omega_\phi$ pre-oscillatory phase and dark radiation: Numerical analysis

 In the above expression, we used $\log_{10} a_{\rm osc} \leq -8.9+3.2=-5.7$ from Table~\ref{tab:68_confidence_intervals}.
 In the second panel of Fig.~\ref{fig:results}, we show the bounds derived from Eqs.~(\ref{eq:g_m}) and (\ref{eq:g_pert}).
 This plot indicates that, for small ALP masses, the bounds from perturbativity are more stringent than those from cosmology.
 However, for ALP masses larger than $1\,\mathrm{\mu eV}$, the cosmological bound becomes stronger than perturbativity.

-At the perturbation level, Fig.~\ref{fig:perturbations_benchmark} shows the induced changes in the CMB temperature and matter power spectrum, $C_\ell$ and $P(k)$ respectively, for selected values of the ALP decay width $\Gamma_\phi=\{5,20,50\}~\textrm{Km/s/Mpc}$.
-The results are presented in terms of the fractional charge $\Delta X$ where $X=C_\ell$ or $P(k)$, and for the $\Lambda\rm CDM$ predictions we used the default values from the CLASS \textit{.ini} file, collected in Table~\ref{tab:base_lcdm_params}.
-It is important to note that larger ALP decay widths lead to larger deviations from $\Lambda\rm CDM$.
-In particular, in the CMB temperature power spectrum, the oscillations at high-$\ell$ are typically in the opposite direction with respect to the data, and thus Cobaya favors smaller values of $\Gamma_\phi$.
-In the linear matter power spectrum, there is an enhancement of power for $k\lesssim 10^{-2}~\rm h/Mpc$ followed by a suppression at smaller scales.
-Both effects tend to ameliorate when $\Gamma_\phi$ decreases.
+At the perturbation level, Fig.~\ref{fig:perturbations_benchmark} shows the induced changes in the CMB temperature and matter power spectra, $C_\ell$ and $P(k)$ respectively, for selected values of the ALP decay width $\Gamma_\phi=\{5,20,50\}~\textrm{Km/s/Mpc}$.
+The results are presented in terms of the fractional change $\Delta X$, where $X=C_\ell$ or $P(k)$, and the $\Lambda\rm CDM$ predictions are computed using the default parameters from the CLASS \textit{.ini} file, listed in Table~\ref{tab:base_lcdm_params}.
+The effects are qualitatively similar to those described in Ref.~\cite{McCarthy:2022gok}.
+The CMB temperature power spectrum exhibits an enhancement at low multipoles due to a stronger late-time integrated Sachs–Wolfe effect, arising from the time dependent gravitational potential experienced by CMB photons.
+This effect is mainly driven by the increased dark energy contribution required to maintain spatial flatness, together with the modified evolution of ALP DM and DR. At high multipoles, the spectrum is generally suppressed due to reduced CMB lensing resulting from the lower DM density.
+This weakens the smoothing of the acoustic peaks due to the lensing, making peaks more pronounced and troughs deeper relative to $\Lambda\rm CDM$.
+In addition, the reduced transfer of power from large to small scales leads to a mild overall suppression toward high-$\ell$.

+In the linear matter power spectrum, we observe an enhancement with respect to $\Lambda\rm CDM$ at large scales, $k\lesssim10^{-2}~\rm h/Mpc$, followed by a suppression at smaller scales.
+The conversion of DM into DR suppresses structure growth and reduces CMB lensing, potentially leading to lower values of $S_8$ compared to $\Lambda\rm CDM$.
+On large scales, the modified expansion history shifts the matter-radiation equality scale, displacing the turnover in the matter power spectrum and enhancing power at low $k$.